kaliber-scala/play-s3/README.md

     //"nl.rhinofly" %% "play-s3" % "3.1.1"
   )

-    // use the following for play 2.4 resolvers += "Kaliber Internal Repository" at "https://jars.kaliber.io/artifactory/libs-release-local"
+    // use the following for play 2.5 and 2.4
+  resolvers += "Kaliber Internal Repository" at "https://jars.kaliber.io/artifactory/libs-release-local"

   // use the following for play 2.3 and below